 signal ``sig''.
 Hence, both assignment operations are handled by the

-same driver_info
+same driver_info instance.

 In some cases the compiler can determine whether the sets addressed by two different assignment (of the same process) operations are equal.
 In other cases this decision may depend on code executed during elaboration.